Treatment and Therapies

 Antidepressants relieve depression by affecting certain chemicals in the brain called neurotransmitters.
 Serotonin, norepinephrine, and dopamine are all neurotransmitters associated with depression.
 The effects of each type (class) of antidepressants varies slightly.
 Therefore, it may take trying a few different ones before the correct one for you is determined.

 Psychotherapy, also referred to as “talk therapy” or “counseling”, is the treatment of a mental disorder by psychological rather than medical means.
-At MidValley Healthcare we pair counseling with other types of therapy such as medication therapy, group therapy, or/and TMS therapy when treating depression.
+At MidValley Healthcare we pair counseling with other types of therapy such as individual counseling, group therapy, or/and TMS therapy when treating depression.
 Adding psychotherapy to a patient’s treatment plan not only adds to their support network but it also gives patients the ability to problem solve in a safe, neutral, non-judgmental environment.
 In our counseling sessions patients develop skills such as Mindfulness and Interpersonal Therapy (IPT).

 Transcranial Magnetic Stimulation Therapy (TMS)